-The removal request form will be used to validate removal requests and remove appropriate data.
+The removal request process will be used to validate removal requests and for processing of removal requests to remove opt-out data.
 Validated requests and associated code pointers will also be stored in order to ensure that the code does not appear in future versions of The Stack.

 What happens to my data once I’ve requested its removal?